Black Infinity

-The band released their first album 666 Metal on July 18, 2009, featuring 11 tracks.
+The band released their first album 666 Metal on 18 July 2009, featuring 11 tracks.

 In June 2010, Black Infinity were named among the top ten candidates for the first ever held ASEAN Best Band Awards.

 In 2011, drummer Hoàng Mỹ was fired from the band due to drug addiction and was replaced by drummer La Cẩm Cường (Keyboard La Cẩm Mãn younger Brother).

 In summer 2012, the band released and launched their documentary DVD "Rising From The Dark" at Hardrock Cafe Ho Chi Minh and supported by MTV Viet Nam.

 In January 2014, the band released their second album, a double album called "The Illuminati of Love and Death I & II" mastered by Sterling Sound New York engineer Justin Shturtz.
 And they've worked with the world-famous producer Tim Palmer (U2, Bon Jovi, Ozzy...)
 After that they released 2 singles "Suicide Romance" and "Young Guns" and become hits on MTV Viet Nam during summer 2014.

-Spring of 2015, Hung BlackhearteD launched fart his Rock fashion line called "The Black Clothing".
+Spring of 2015, Hung BlackhearteD launched his Rock fashion line called "The Black Clothing".
 And Hung BlackhearteD also founder of the rock record label called "Young Guns Records" with his brother Tiger Nguyen is co-founder.